-One person makes a hasty journey through Canada, to the Western States, and back again, and publishes an account of it, as a guide to the poor emigrant with a large family to those distant regions; another, who was perhaps never out of his counting-house, or from behind his counter, farther away from some large town in which he had resided from his boyhood, than a Sunday morning's ride into the country would take him; and he forsooth, must needs point out to the weary pilgrim, the very spot, in this wild wilderness of woods, where his foot might rest: there are others still more likely to mislead emigrants, than either of the scribblers I have mentioned, who, not satisfied with writing alone, have agents at every port to direct and cajole as many as possible, into certain districts where they have large tracts of land for sale at a very cheap rate. and only remedy for all such evils would be found in the establishment of a board of emigration, an object no less desirable from other and more important considera-See note B in Appendix.
+One person makes a hasty journey through Canada, to the Western States, and back again, and publishes an account of it, as a guide to the poor emigrant with a large family to those distant regions : another, who was perhaps never out of his counting-house, or from behind his counter, farther away from some large town in which he had resided from his boyhood, than a Sunday morning's ride into the country would take him; and he, forsooth, must needs point out to the weary pilgrim, the very spot, in this wild wilderness of woods, where his foot may rest: there are others still more likely to mislead emigrants, than either of the scribblers I have mentioned, who, not satisfied with writing alone, have agents at every port to direct and cajole as many as possible into certain districts where they have large tracts of land for sale at a very cheap rate.
+The best and only remedy for all such evils would be found in the establishment of a board of emigration, an object no less desirable from other and more important considerations.
+See note B in Appendix.

-There is, I trust, another advantage, which this little work will possess, at least over some of a more imposing appearance, and it will consist in affording the emigrant, before he leaves his native country, what he has hitherto anxiously sought for but in vain, namely an idea of the every day transactions and occurrences of a settler's life; the common trifles, that have never yet been thought worth mentioning by more learned writers, but which, notwithstanding, constitute the greater portion of our employment, and occupy most of our time.
-Indeed what is it that renders the works of the most popular writers so interesting to men like me, but the happy talent they display of describing, so familiarly, the common fireside nothings of real life; but as I neither possess, nor pretend to any such excellence, I must make up for the deficiency as far as such a thing may make up for it, by giving an account of my daily occupations, during the first and most anxious year of my life, in the woods of Canada, as noted down by me at Sometimes it will be observed, that a few the time. days are omitted, this is generally owing to there being no variation in the work, or else that they were forgotten.
+There is, I trust, another advantage, which this little work will be found to possess, at least over some of a more imposing appearance, in affording the emigrant, before he leaves his native country, what he has hitherto anxiously sought for, but in vain, namely, an idea of the every day transactions and occurrences of a settler's life; the common trifles, that have never yet been thought worth mentioning by more learned writers, but which, notwithstanding, constitute the greater portion of our employment, and occupy most of our time.
+Indeed, what is it that renders the works of the most popular writers so interesting to men like me, but the happy talent they display of describing, so familiarly, the common fireside nothings of real life; but as I neither possess nor pretend to any such excellence, I must make up for the deficiency, as far as such a thing may make up for it, by giving an account of my daily occupations, during the first and most anxious year of my life, in the woods of Canada, as noted down by me at the time.
+Sometimes it will be observed that a few days are omitted; this is generally owing to there being no variation in the work, or else that they were forgotten : ----

-April 10th.-Returned, with my hired man Richard, and a load, with a horse and ox cart, from Montreal, 40 miles, 2 days on the road, which is very bad, the frost not quite out of the ground-my loading all safe, consisting of the following items; a plough \$17, 2 axes 8s. each-harrow teeth-8s. for a bush harrow, in shape of the letter A.-2 logging chains 10s. each-2 scythes and stones 9s.
-8d.-1 spade 3s.-1 shovel 4s.-1 dung fork 2s.
-6d.-2 steel pitch forks 3s.
-6d. each-3 augers 1, 11⁄2 and 2 inches, 15s.-1 bbl. pork \$20-1 bbl.
-N. shore herrings \$5-2 bbls. flour 27s.
-6d. each-20 apple trees, and 6 plumb trees, at 2s. each-16 gooseberry bushes and grape vines, at 1s.
-3d. each, amounting to £21 2s.
+April 10th.\ - Returned, with my hired man Richard, and a load, with a horse and ox cart, from Montreal, forty miles, two days on the road, which is very bad, the frost not quite out of the ground - my loading all safe, consisting of the following items; a plough, 17 dls.-2 axes, 8s. each - harrow teeth - 8s. for a bush harrow, in shape of the letter A. -2 logging chains, 10s. each - 2 scythes and stones, 9s.
+8d. - 1 spade, 3s. -1 shovel, 4s. - 1 dung-fork, 2s.
+6d. - 2 steel pitch-forks, 3s.
+6d. each - 3 augers, 1, $1\frac{1}{2}$ , and 2 inches, 15s. - 1 bbl. pork, 20 dls. - 1 bbl.
+N. shore herrings, 5 dls. - 2 bbls. flour, 27s.
+6d. each - 20 apple trees, and 6 plumb trees, at 2s. each - 16 gooseberry bushes, and grape vines, at 1s.
+3d. each, amounting to L.21, 2s.
 2d.